Sustainable Development of Buildings in Canada overview

 You also get scenario-based mock questions that follow the same format as the ExAC, plus free study notes for every section.
 Try a few sample questions before you open the manual to see which concepts are already solid, then check pricing when you want the full question bank.

-Sustainable Development of Buildings in Canada, ExAC FAQ
+Sustainable Development of Buildings in Canada FAQ

 Sustainable Development of Buildings in Canada is an alternate name for Sustainable Design Fundamentals for Buildings, a green building primer published in 2001 by the National Practice Program (NPP).
 The NPP was formed by Canada's ten provincial architectural associations and the RAIC.
 The manual covers ten topic areas from environmental ethics through to regional climate strategies, structured to follow the LEED Green Building Rating System category order.

 Yes.
 The resource goes by several names: Sustainable Design Fundamentals for Buildings (full title), Sustainable Design for Canadian Buildings (subtitle on the cover), SDCB 101 (the NPP course code), and Sustainable Development of Buildings in Canada (the alternate file reference many candidates use).
 All refer to the same 2001 publication.
-See also our SDCB 101 guide for a full breakdown of the resource.

-No. Examitect's ExAC study plan lists it as a supplementary resource, not a primary one.
+No. Examitect's ExAC study plan lists it as a supplementary reference, not a primary one.
 It appears under Section 3 Sustainable Design Literacy for category 13.1 (impacts of climate change on design, with Chapters 2.0, 3.0, 5.0, and 9.0 specifically cited) and for category 13.3 (apply sustainable architectural design strategies).
 For primary Section 3 references, CHING and CHOP carry the heavier load.

 Examitect's study plan specifically cites Chapters 2.0 (Green Building Design Methodology), 3.0 (Sustainable Site Design), 5.0 (Energy and Atmosphere), and 9.0 (Regional Perspective) for category 13.1.
 If study time is limited, read those four first.
 Chapter 1.0 (Building an Environmental Ethic) is worth reading next because it provides the ecological footprint data that frames the later chapters.

 The manual was produced by the National Practice Program (NPP) with financial support from Public Works and Government Services Canada.
 Peter Busby, FRAIC, of Busby and Associates Architects served as editor.
 Raymond J. Cole, PhD, a professor at the University of British Columbia School of Architecture, wrote Chapters 1.0 (Building an Environmental Ethic) and 10.0 (A View to the Future).
-The remaining chapters were written by subject-matter contributors organized by the NPP.
+The remaining chapters were contributed by subject-matter authors organized by the NPP.

 The ten chapters follow the same category order as the LEED Green Building Rating System, making LEED's structure a useful navigation aid when reading the manual.
 Note that Chapter 8.0 references LEED Version 2.0, an early edition that has since been superseded by multiple LEED updates.
 Use this manual for the environmental reasoning behind each LEED category; consult current LEED editions for credit-level requirements and point thresholds.

 The manual was published in 2001, so some specifics are dated: the LEED version referenced has been superseded and certain energy statistics reflect early-2000s data.
 The foundational concepts around ecological footprint, integrated design, passive systems, and Canada's regional climate variation remain relevant.
-Examitect's ExAC study plan continues to cite it as a supplementary resource.
+Examitect's ExAC study plan continues to cite it as a supplementary reference.
 Read it for the conceptual framework and defer to current LEED editions and the NECB for prescriptive technical requirements.

 Section 3 (Sustainability and final project), specifically the Sustainable Design Literacy category.
 Examitect's ExAC study plan does not list this manual as a resource for Sections 1, 2, or 4.
 For energy questions in Section 2, the National Energy Code of Canada for Buildings (NECB) is the primary reference.
 For building science and detailing questions in Section 3, CHING is the primary reference.